moncef63/alx-low_level_programming/README.md

-this is alx low levle programming project directory
+this is c low level programming